xxxisuuu/glp1-obesity-evidence-toolkit/README.md

 be, and (2) where would a candidate rank against the drugs already on the market, based on publicly reported trial results?

-This project accompanies a longer project-design document (III期确证性RCT + 竞品网络Meta分析) written from a biostatistician/consultant perspective; this repo is the executable, testable half of that work.

 ## What's here